janderie/Lab-Page/content/authors/Geffner/_index.md

 ---
 # Display name
-title: Adam Wiechman
+title: Claudia Geffner

 # Full name (for SEO)
-first_name: Adam
+first_name: Claudia
-last_name: Wiechman
+last_name: Geffner

 # Username (this should match the folder name)
 authors:
-  - Wiechman
+  - Geffner

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 role: Ph.D.
-Candidate, School of Sustainability
+Student, School of Sustainability

 # Organizations/Affiliations
 organizations: